Papier-mâché offering shops in Hong Kong

-Traditional papier-mâché offering shops in Hong Kong sell papier-mâché offerings for sacred purposes and for festival-celebration purposes.
+Traditional papier-mâché offering shops in Hong Kong sell papier-mâché offerings for sacred and festival-celebration purposes.
 Their popularity has grown since the 1940s.
-Nowadays, the demand of papier sacred products is reducing, and thus papier-mâché shops and the entire industry is facing decline.
+Since the start of the 21st century, demand for sacred papier products has declined, and thus papier-mâché shops and the entire industry is facing a reduction in sales.

 History

-Papier-mâché offering shops started popping up in Hong Kong since 1940.
-From 1940, there was a high demand of papier-mâché offerings, and the papier-mâché industry was prosperous.
-Shops were run by the whole family and they manufactured and sold the papier-mâché products all on their own.
-In the 1950s, the Communist Party in China began to simplify funeral services through education, persuasion, and step-by-step measures, following to the cultural revolution started from 1960, the Communist Party destroyed many traditional practices and imposed simplism, they simplified traditional cultures and most of the traditional funeral rites were being dissuaded in mainland.
-This led to mainland papier-mâché shop-owners flocking in to Hong Kong to continue their business.
-After 1980, Hong Kong transformed into an International Financial Centre which promoted knowledge-based economy, so people were no longer willing to work in papier-mâché sectors, which led to the gradual decline of the industry in Hong Kong.
-Nowadays in Hong Kong, not only is the demand for papier-mâché products low, but over one-ninth of papier-mâché products are imported from mainland China, Local papier-mâché offering shops that produce their own stock for sale are uncommon nowadays.
+Papier-mâché offering shops started opening in Hong Kong from 1940.
+In 1940, there was a high demand for papier-mâché offerings, and the papier-mâché industry was prosperous.
+Shops were run by families and they manufactured and sold the papier-mâché products by themselves.
+In the 1950s, the Communist Party in China began to simplify funeral services through education, persuasion and step-by-step measures.
+Following the cultural revolution – which began in 1960 – the Communist Party destroyed many traditional practices and imposed simplism, simplifying traditional cultures and most of the traditional funeral rites were dissuaded on the mainland.
+This led to mainland papier-mâché shop owners flocking to Hong Kong to continue their business.
+After 1980, Hong Kong transformed into an international financial center, which promoted a knowledge-based economy, so people were no longer willing to work in papier-mâché sectors, which led to the gradual decline of the industry in Hong Kong.
+During the 21st century in Hong Kong, not only is the demand for papier-mâché products low, but over one-ninth of papier-mâché products are imported from mainland China.
+Local papier-mâché offering shops that produce their own stock for sale have become uncommon.

 Occasions and target customers

-There are generally two types of papier-mâché products: papier-mâché for festival celebrations, and for funeral use.
+There are generally two types of papier-mâché products: papier-mâché for festival celebrations and for funeral use.
 Papier-mâché offering shops occasionally target their customers by providing various papier-products according to different festivals and occasions.
-The people who mostly want to consecrate their offerings are mainly Taoists, some Buddhists and those who still conducting ancestral worship.
+The people who mostly want to consecrate their offerings are mainly Taoists, some Buddhists and those conducting ancestral worship.